foundersandcoders/coursebook/src/workshops/node-postgres/index.md

 {% endbox %}

-`node-postgres` uses something called "parameterized queries" to safely include user data in a SQL query.
+The `pg` library uses something called "parameterized queries" to safely include user data in a SQL query.
 This allows it to protect us from injection.

-We leave placeholders in our SQL string and pass the user input separately so `node-postgres` can make sure it doesn't contain any dangerous stuff.
+We can leave placeholders in our SQL string and pass the user input separately so `pg` can make sure it doesn't contain any dangerous stuff.

 ```js
 db.query("INSERT INTO users(username) VALUES($1)", [username]);
 ```

-We use `$1`, `$2` etc as placeholders, then pass our values in an array as the second argument to `query`. `node-postgres` will insert each value from the array into its corresponding place in the SQL command (after ensuring it doesn't contain any SQL).
+We use `$1`, `$2` etc as placeholders, then pass our values in an array as the second argument to `query`. `pg` will insert each value from the array into its corresponding place in the SQL command (after ensuring it doesn't contain any SQL).

+{% box %}

+#### Challenge

-Edit the `createUser.post` handler function to use a parameterized query to save the submitted user data in the database.
+Edit the `post` handler function in `create-user.js` to save the submitted user data in the database.
+Make sure to use a parameterized query.

-## Stretch goal: relational data
+{% endbox %}

+### Relational data

 So far we've only touched the `users` table.
 Let's make the `posts` visible too.